rodriguestiago0/actualbudget-backup/docs/getting-started.md

 ## Setup

 There are two parts to the setup, one to tell the backup system how to connect to your Actual server, and the other to tell the backup system how to connect to the storage system you are going to save the backup to.
-We will setup the storage first, and then the connection to Actual.
+This guide will cover setting up the storage first, and then the connection to Actual.

 ### Storage